RainbowwPhoenixx/TetrX/README.md

 - Clone the project in whatever directory you like
 - `cd` into the directory
-- Run the command `make TetrX_debug` to compile the program
+- Run the command `make TetrX` to compile the program
-- To launch the game run `./bin/TetrX_debug`.
+- To launch the game run `./bin/TetrX`.

-You will no doubt have noticed that you can only compile the version with debug symbols as I haven't bothered making proper make recipes for a "normal" version.

 ## To do